-6.2.2.2- MHPAEA EPSDT benefits are provided to the following:
+6.2.2.- MHPAEA EPSDT benefits are provided to the following:

-All children covered under the State child health plan A subset of children covered under the State child health plan.
+All children covered under the State child health plan

+A subset of children covered under the State child health plan.

 Please describe the different populations (if applicable) covered under the State child health plan that are provided EPSDT benefits consistent with Medicaid statutory requirements.

 Guidance: If only a subset of children are provided EPSDT benefits under the State child health plan, §457.496(b)(3) limits deemed compliance to those children only and you must complete Section 6.2.3- MHPAEA to complete the required parity analysis for the other children.

-EPSDT in accorda A To be deemed compliant with the MHPAEA parity requirements, States must provide ance with sections 1902(a)(43) and 1905(r) of the Act (§457.496(b)(2)).
-The State assures each or children eligible for EPSDT under the separate State child health plan: provided a dental prac eening services, including screenings for mental health and substance use disorder conditions, are trintervals that align with a periodicity schedule that meets reasonable standards of medical or etice as well as when medically necessary to determine the existence of suspected illness or (Section 1905(r)). conditions gnostic services described in 1905(a) of the Act are provided as needed to diagnose suspected or illnesses discovered through screening services, whether or not those services are covered Medicaid state plan (Section 1905(r)). ameliorate ns and services described in section 1905(a) of the Act are provided when needed to correct or a defect or any physical or mental illnesses and conditions discovered by the screening services, not such services are covered under the Medicaid State plan (Section 1905(r)(5)).
+6.2.2.3- MHPAEA To be deemed compliant with the MHPAEA parity requirements, States must provide EPSDT in accordance with sections 1902(a)(43) and 1905(r) of the Act (\$457.496(b)(2)).
+The State assures each of the following for children eligible for EPSDT under the separate State child health plan:

+All screening services, including screenings for mental health and substance use disorder conditions, are provided at intervals that align with a periodicity schedule that meets reasonable standards of medical or dental practice as well as when medically necessary to determine the existence of suspected illness or conditions (Section 1905(r)).

+All diagnostic services described in 1905(a) of the Act are provided as needed to diagnose suspected conditions or illnesses discovered through screening services, whether or not those services are covered under the Medicaid state plan (Section 1905(r)).

+All items and services described in section 1905(a) of the Act are provided when needed to correct or ameliorate a defect or any physical or mental illnesses and conditions discovered by the screening services, whether or not such services are covered under the Medicaid State plan (Section 1905(r)(5)).

 Treatment limitations applied to services provided under the EPSDT benefit are not limited based on a monetary cap or budgetary constraints and may be exceeded as medically necessary to correct or ameliorate a medical or physical condition or illness (Section 1905(r)(5)).

 Non-quantitative treatment limitations, such as definitions of medical necessity or criteria for medical necessity, are applied in an individualized manner that does not preclude coverage of any items or services necessary to correct or ameliorate any medical or physical condition or illness (Section 1905(r)(5)).

 EPSDT benefits are not excluded on the basis of any condition, disorder, or diagnosis (Section 1905(r)(5)).

 The provision of all requested EPSDT screening services, as well as any corrective treatments needed based on those screening services, are provided or arranged for as necessary (Section 1902(a)(43)).

 All families with children eligible for the EPSDT benefit under the separate State child health plan are provided information and informed about the full range of services available to them (Section 1902(a)(43)(A)).